BLuedtke/OpenGLOrbiter/ReadMe.md

 Anyone is free to download this project and modify it.
 There is no guaranteed maintenance or support.
 If you use code from the project, please give a link to the repository.

+To understand the aspect of orbital mechanics, I mainly studied this book: http://cmp.felk.cvut.cz/~kukelova/pajdla/Bate,%20Mueller,%20and%20White%20-%20Fundamentals%20of%20Astrodynamics.pdf

 ## Where is the code?
 "OpenGLOrbiter/classes"